LibrariesHacked/catalogues-api/README.md

 ## What is it?

-In the UK there are around 200 public library authorities, (generally) each one with their own Library Management System (LMS) and associated Online Public Access Catalogue (OPAC).
+In the UK there are around 200 public library authorities, (generally) each one with their own Library Management System and associated Online Public Access Catalogue.

 Despite being so many authorities, there are relatively few types of library systems, and fewer suppliers.
 This project aims to define the interactions with each **type** of web catalogue in order to automate these into a single web service for all UK library services.